-Unless it says in your Tenancy Agreement that you can, always check first with your landlord before carrying out any redecorating that is permanent.
+Unless it says in your Tenancy Agreement that you can, always check first with your landlord before carrying out any permanent redecorating.
 Not doing so could leave you with a costly bill to foot out of your deposit as your landlord puts things back to their original condition.

-They key is getting your landlord on side.
-They may be open to some changes, if they have confidence your taste in colours won’t put off future tenants, and that you’ll do it to a good standard.
-Or you could offer to pay for a professional to do the work, this may sweeten the deal.
-Also, when you put your ideas to your landlord, try going to them with the full list of updates you have in mind.
+When you put your ideas to your landlord, try going to them with the complete list of updates you have in mind.
 Whilst they might not be too keen on you repainting the living room, they might be happy for you to hang some prints on the walls.
-Or they could offer to put up some picture hooks for you.
-Most landlords want to keep their tenants happy so it’s worth opening a dialogue.
+Most landlords want to keep their tenants happy, so it’s worth opening a dialogue.
 Keep an open mind, and if they say no to one thing, ask what they would be happy for you to do.

 Make a list

-Once you have an idea of what you can and can’t do to make things a little more homely, you can start listing the things you’d like to add.
-Selecting the rooms that you’d like to focus on is a good way to narrow down exactly what you need.
+Once you know what you can and can’t do to make things homely, you can start listing the things you’d like to add.
+Selecting the rooms you’d like to focus on is a good way to narrow down exactly what you need.

 Prioritise.
-With any home improvement project, focus on the most important areas first, and try not to get distracted leaving half-finished projects throughout!
-If making your bedroom more cosy is a priority, envisage the room you’d like it to be before moving on to working on the living room and then the bathroom and kitchen.
-Make notes of the idea you have as you go so that you can get a clear idea of how you want it all to look and this will help you budget, moving on to our next point;
+With any home improvement project, focus on the most important areas first, and try not to get distracted, leaving half-finished projects throughout!
+If making your bedroom cosier is a priority, envisage the room you’d like it to be before moving on to working on the living room and then the bathroom and kitchen.
+Make notes of the idea you have as you go so that you can get a clear picture of how you want it all to look.

 Remember to budget

-Now that you have a list of things you’d love to include, have a look at your finances so you can set aside some money to cover to cost of your reimagined rental home.
-Try and balance your spend between the things you can’t take with you when you leave i.e. paint, wallpaper and the things you’ll take with you, such as cushions, pictures, mirrors, light shades, curtains/blinds, and so on, so that if you move on, you can take some of your investment with you.
+Now that you have a list of things you’d love to include, look at your finances so you can set aside some money to cover the cost of your reimagined rental home.
+Try and balance your spending between the things you can’t take with you when you leave, i.e. paint, wallpaper and the things you’ll take with you, such as cushions, pictures, mirrors, light shades, curtains/blinds, and so on, so that if you move on, you can take some of your investment with you.

-Whilst you’re planning what you want to do with the property you’re currently renting, this is a great time to think ahead in case you decide to move to a different flat or house.
-You can select some wallet-friendly items that won’t break the bank to add some cheer, as well as some investment pieces that you might want to keep hold of.
+While planning what you want to do with the property you’re currently renting, this is a great time to think ahead in case you decide to move to a different flat or house.
+You can select some wallet-friendly items that won’t break the bank to add cheer and some investment pieces that you might want to keep hold of.
 Here’s a good time to mention that you should consider appropriate Tenants Insurance Cover for your possessions.

-With a firm idea of what you’d like to add to the space in your mind, you can head to the shops, or if you’re feeling particularly thrifty, why not scour the selling pages on Facebook, Ebay or similar, you may well just pick up a bargain, or you could even look to upcycle any preloved items – here’s our recent blog post dedicated to upcycling furniture projects.
+With a firm idea of what you’d like to add to the space in your mind, you can head to the shops, or if you’re feeling particularly thrifty, why not scour the selling pages on Facebook, eBay or charity shops - you could even look to upcycle any preloved items.

-Here are our top home décor items that can make an instant impact:
+Here are our top home décor items that can make an immediate impact:

-Accessories give you the chance to really add some colour into any space, and an easy way of keeping up with the latest style trends.
+Accessories give you the chance to really add some colour to any space and are an easy way of keeping up with the latest style trends.
 You can opt for luxurious metallics or vibrant primary colours, keep things muted with some deep blues and rich greens or go for bold prints.

 Plants are also a much overlooked ‘accessory’.
 Real or fake, plants bring a wonderful sense of nature into a room.
-Real plants do require a little bit of looking after, so if you’re not particularly green fingered, why not look to succulents, which are not only incredibly fashionable right now, but also incredibly low maintenance plants.
-If looking after a living thing really doesn’t appeal, a lovely low maintenance bunch of silk flowers in a vase will not only bring a beautiful pop of colour into the room, but will likely be indistinguishable from the real thing!
+Real plants require a little bit of looking after, so if you’re not particularly green fingered, why not look to succulents, which are incredibly low-maintenance plants.
+If looking after a living thing really doesn’t appeal, a lovely bunch of silk flowers in a vase will not only bring a beautiful pop of colour into the room but will likely be indistinguishable from the real thing!

-Lighting is a simple, yet effective way to change the feel of a room.
+Lighting is a simple yet effective way to change the feel of a room.
 A well-positioned table lamp or a beautiful shade for the ceiling light can alter how things look and create a comfortable, homely feel.
-Plus, like your accessories, you can choose the lighting that’s to your taste.
+Plus, like your accessories, you can choose the lighting to your taste.

 Lighting is one particularly creative area when it comes to design!
-Not just in style or colour but also, in practicality.
-Need light but no light fitting, not a problem.
-A whole host of plug in lights are now on the market, from a freestanding floor lamp, to a plug in ‘wall light’ like these clever little stylish wall lights from Made
+Not just in style or colour but also practicality.
+A whole host of plug-in lights are available, from a free-standing floor lamp to a plug-in ‘wall light’ like these clever little stylish wall lights from Made.

 Your choice of bulb can also dramatically change the feel of a room.
-Ideally, you should choose the lowest wattage you need, to save on electricity, but a whole host of fashionable light bulbs can completely transform your home into a seriously stylish space.
+Ideally, it would help if you chose the lowest wattage you need to save on electricity.
+Still, many fashionable light bulbs can completely transform your home into a seriously stylish space.

-As well as giving you the opportunity to make a room relaxing, new lighting can change the dynamic of the space.
-Try to balance style with practicality; industrial style ‘shade free’ lights may be fashionable, but are they great for times when you’re trying to relax with a glaring bright light?
-Try moving a table lamp around the room to find the optimal position or consider illuminating areas that might usually be overlooked, but just be sure not to create a trip hazard in the process.
+As well as allowing you to make a room relaxing, new lighting can change the dynamic of the space.
+Try to balance style with practicality; industrial style shade-free lights may be fashionable, but are they great for times when you’re trying to relax?
+Try moving a table lamp around the room to find the optimal position or consider illuminating areas that might usually be overlooked, but be sure not to create a trip hazard in the process.

-As long as you carefully store the current curtains or blinds so you can put them back up when you move on, landlords are likely to be happy for tenants to update the windows as they see fit.
+As long as you carefully store the current curtains or blinds so you can put them back up when you move on, landlords will likely be happy for tenants to update the windows as they see fit.

-If your landlord doesn’t mind you adding some curtains or blinds, you can choose some that fit with your colour scheme.
+If your landlord doesn’t mind you adding some curtains or blinds, you can choose some that fit your colour scheme.
 The right window dressing can be the perfect finishing touch that helps to bring a room together.
-As well as just aesthetic, window dressings serve a very practical function.
-From blocking out light, to keeping in warmth or just stopping nosy passers-by, consider what you need from your window dressing from a practical point of view as well as style.
+As well as just aesthetics, window dressings serve a very practical function.
+From blocking out light to keeping in warmth or just stopping nosy passers-by, consider what you need from your window dressing from a practical point of view as well as style.

-Double-check with your landlord before you start pinning things to the walls, but if you’re allowed to hang things up then you have the opportunity to add some art.
+Double-check with your landlord before you start pinning things to the walls, but if you’re allowed to hang things up, then you have the opportunity to add some art.
 Head to local art stores and markets to see if you can pick up a bargain and think ahead to future properties.
-Beautiful art doesn’t have to be expensive as long as you like it, and it doesn’t necessarily have to be hung on a wall.
-If you’re restricted by what you can hang, why not look to a free standing sculpture or piece you can admire from its place on your table, or windowsill?
+Beautiful art doesn’t have to be expensive as long as you like it and doesn’t necessarily have to be hung on a wall.
+If you’re restricted by what you can hang, why not look to a free-standing sculpture or piece you can admire from its place on your table or windowsill?

-Most rental homes have fairly hardwearing and neutral flooring solutions.
-Whether a natural carpet or laminate flooring, it’s probably been chosen for its practical and easy to maintain features, over style.
+Most rental homes have relatively hard-wearing and neutral flooring solutions.
+Whether a natural carpet or laminate flooring, it’s probably been chosen for its practical and easy-to-maintain features over style.
 That doesn’t mean you can’t do anything about it.

-- Rugs – they were designed for just this!
-How to add warmth, style, colour, you name it, there’s a rug to suit all styles and all pockets.
-From budget friendly IKEA rugs to something a little plusher, the only limit is your imagination.
-Fancy a Skandi style bedroom, a sheepskin, whether faux or real are both budget flexible and fabulous.
+- Rugs were designed for just this!
+With a rug, you can add warmth, style, and colour.
+From budget-friendly IKEA rugs to something a little plusher, the only limit is your imagination.

 - Alternatively, don’t like the kitchen or bathroom flooring, why not consider a lino rug?
-Relatively inexpensive, flexible so you can roll it up and take it when you leave and incredibly hard wearing, lino is a great option to providing a stylish cover-up solution to out-dated floors.
-Just be careful to fix it in place, so you don’t cause a trip hazard, without damaging the floor below.
+Relatively inexpensive, flexible so you can roll it up and take it when you leave, and incredibly hard-wearing, lino is an excellent option for providing a stylish cover-up solution to outdated floors.
+Just be careful to fix it in place, so you don’t cause a trip hazard without damaging the floor below.
 As with wall hangings, fixing solutions are available that will keep both you and your deposit safe.